ocean-orange-business/documentation-webservice/en/web-services/usage_pro_privee.md

 - [Management of requests for private/professional passage retroactively](#management-of-requests-for-private/professional-passage-retroactively)
 - [Private life/private usage analyses](#private-life/private-usage-analyses)

+To use the various web services, it is necessary to use internal identifiers for your individuals (for example, idChauffeur) or for the steps (idEtape, corresponding to the daily record).
+These elements are easily accessible via the following web services:

+[Vehicles](/en/web-services/flotte#récupérer_les_données_des_véhicules) GET /vehicule_engin/vehicles
+[trajets-et-positions](/en/web-services/trajets-et-positions#récupérer-la-fiche−journalière-d’un-véhicule-pour-une-date-donnée) GET /mobility/v1/ficheJour

 ## Retrieval of recurring private life schedules